 Interviews in celebration of a centenary of education

-A series of four interviews with significant figures associated with the Faculty of Education & Social Work in celebration of 100 years of Education.
+A series of four interviews with significant figures associated with the Sydney School of Education & Social Work in celebration of 100 years of Education.

 Dr Bill Andersen AM

 BA MA DipEd MEd Sydney

 Dr Andersen was awarded the AM in 2010 for service to religious education through a range of academic and professional roles and to the Scripture Union movement.
 Originally from Concord, he attended Fort Street High School and he began his career in secondary school teaching, he then joined the staff of the Sydney Teacher's College and later Balmain Teacher's College.
 He lectured for 3 years in psychology at University of NSW, then for 26 years in Philosophy of Education at Sydney University.
 Bill was also a part-time lecturer at Moore College for 30 years, up until 1999.